Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Data

-Although we define a total of 17 samples in Table~\ref{table:subsamples_w1dep} and Table~~\ref{table:subsamples_zdep}, some of the samples are overlapping ($\mathcal{A}$3-$\mathcal{M}$1, $\mathcal{A}$4-$\mathcal{N}$1, and $\mathcal{B}$1-$\mathcal{M}$2) leaving 14 unique samples.
-However, we name them differently for clarity and easier interpretation.
+Although we define a total of 17 samples in Table~\ref{table:subsamples_w1dep} and Table~~\ref{table:subsamples_zdep}, some of the samples overlap ($\mathcal{A}$3-$\mathcal{M}$1, $\mathcal{A}$4-$\mathcal{N}$1, and $\mathcal{B}$1-$\mathcal{M}$2), leaving 14 unique samples.
+However, we named them differently for clarity and easier interpretation.